-Mr. Mohammed Saneem is the Fijian Supervisor of Elections and the Head of the Fijian Elections Office [FEO].
-He is also the Registrar of Political Parties.
-He was appointed to this position by His Excellency, the then President of the Republic of Fiji, Ratu Epeli Nailatikau, on 28 March, 2014.
+Mohammed Saneem is the Supervisor of Elections for Fiji.
+He was appointed to this position by His Excellency the (then) President of Fiji, Ratu Epeli Nailatikau, on 28 March, 2014.

-Under his leadership, the FEO conducted the 2014 General Election.
-This Election was of historic significance as it was held after a lapse of eight years.
-In addition, Fiji had a completely new electoral system.
-Over 84 percent of the 591,101 voted in the first ever one day election.
-The number of invalid votes recorded was 0.75 percent – compared to 11.75 percent in 2009 and 13.6 percent in 2006.
+Under his leadership, the Fijian Elections Office conducted the 2014 General Election.
+This Election was of historic significance as it was held after a lapse of 8 years and introduced a totally new electoral system in Fiji.

-Mr. Saneem also serves as a representative to the Steering Committee of the Commonwealth Electoral Network.
-He is also the Melanesian Representative to the PIANZEA Advisory Group.
-In 2015, Fiji also became a member of the Association of World Electoral Bodies [A-WEB].
-Mr. Saneem has also represented Fiji and the FEO at numerous international events.
+Mr Saneem serves as a representative to the Steering Committee of the Commonwealth Electoral Network.
+He is also the Melanesian Rep to the Pacific Islands, Australia and New Zealand Electoral Administrators Network (PIANZEA) Advisory Group.
+In 2015, Fiji became a member of the Association of World Electoral Bodies (AWEB) and in 2017, Mr Saneem was elected to the Executive Board of AWEB to represent the Oceania Region.
+He has also represented Fiji and the Fijian Elections Office in numerous international events.

-He obtained his Professional Diploma in Legal Practice [PDLP] and Bachelor of Law [LLB] from the University of the South Pacific [USP].
+Mr Saneem began his legal career in private practice after he successfully attained a Professional Diploma in Legal Practice and Bachelor of Law from the University of the South Pacific in Suva.

-Mr. Saneem was born in Labasa and attended Labasa College.
+Mr Saneem was born and raised in Labasa where he attended Labasa College.